 So is coconut oil good for dogs?
 Many of the same health benefits of coconut oil that apply to humans apply to our pets as well.
 “Coconut oil can increase energy levels, improve skin and coat, improve digestion, and reduce allergic reactions,” said Dr. Colleen Smith, DVM, CVA, CVCP of the Chattanooga Holistic Animal Institute to PetMD.

 Let’s go over how your pup’s overall health can benefit from coconut oil by using it both orally and topically.
 You will learn that this all-natural, chemical-free staple is a multi-purpose powerhouse for you and your pet.

-The special component in coconut oil for dogs that makes it so beneficial to their health is its medium chain fatty acids (MCFAs).
+Yes, coconut oil is generally safe and beneficial for dogs.
+The special component in coconut oil that makes it so beneficial to their health is its medium chain fatty acids (MCFAs).
 These MCFAs contain 48% lauric acid, 8% caprylic acid, and 7% capric acid, as well as myristic and palmitic acids.
 All of these acids work hard to naturally tackle health issues like bad breath, weight gain, infection, dry skin, cuts, and digestive issues, to name a few.

 1. Healthy Skin and Coat

 Coconut oil is a great item to have on hand for any of your dog’s skin conditions that may arise.
 If your dog has a patch of dry or itchy skin, coconut oil can be used on its own and is even a common ingredient in many paw salves and hot spot treatments.